alphanome-ai/interview-screening-task/README.md

 ---

-If you have any questions, write to rakesh@alphanome.ai & info@alphanome.ai
+If you have any questions, write to rakesh@alphanome.ai and / or info@alphanome.ai